-Feat: At 92 years old is the oldest gymnast in the world
+At 92, she is the oldest gymnast in the world.

 We are all born differently.
 Different genes, places, families, cultures, and socioeconomic backgrounds.
-But there is one resource that we all share equally - time.
+But there is one resource that we all share equally: time.
 Time is the ultimate equalizer because it’s the only resource that you can never get more of.
 No matter how much status, wealth or power you have, you cannot overcome time.
-Even our larger-than-life heroes aren't immune to the effects of time.
+Even larger-than-life figures aren't immune to the effects of time.

 The physical decline of our bodies is inevitable.
 So why exercise if you're going to turn soft and squishy regardless?
 If the Terminator can't beat old age, what chance do I have?
 Wrong mentality.
 True, you cannot beat time.
 But you can delay its effects and not exercising will only accelerate the aging process.
 So for anyone that's ever used age as an excuse, I recommend that you keep reading.